Creative Lives Podcast — Journalist and cultural programmer Chrystal Genesis on how to launch a successful podcast

 Creative Learning Manager – Young People, Southbank Centre

 Postgraduate Diploma, Broadcast Journalism, London College of Communication, University of the Arts London

 BA Journalism, London College of Communication, University of the Arts London

 Chrystal, photographed by Grace Gelder

 Growing up in Brixton, Chrystal was drawn to the world of media from a young age.
 As a child she knew every newsreader’s name by heart and devoured newspapers, teaching her how the same story could be packaged for different political bents.
-Skip forward a few years and after a City & Guilds qualification in media and a two-year foundation degree at LCC, Chrystal’s next step was to get some work experience.
+Skip forward a few years and after a City & Guilds qualification in media and a degree at LCC, Chrystal’s next step was to get some work experience.

 An internship at the BBC soon turned into a freelance job working on Vanessa Feltz’s show and then she went to 6Music, assistant producing programmes for Steve Lamacq and Cerys Matthews, and later Radio 4’s Women’s Hour, PM, Today and Broadcasting House.
 While it was an incredible period of growth and learning, Chrystal also shares some of the frustrations she felt while working in a homogenous media landscape, as well as her thoughts on the value of expressing your opinions, ideas and perspective – rather than quietly fitting in.
 “People actually need you to speak up, especially if you’re the only black person in the room, or if you’re the only person not from the south of England,” she says, while acknowledging how challenging that position can be, as well as the tiring nature of having to repeat the same thing again and again.